Randomcoder323/Spool-dry-box/Journal.md

 # March 5; 6:15pm : Started CAD and found parts

+ I found some of the ptfe tubes needed from aliexpress and the connecter so they can be glued onn the top of the box.
+I found some bearings and incorparated them in the rollers later to allow for smooth turning.
+The cereal box I found had some dimension so I documented those down.

  I started working on the cad and tool measurments ot make sure the holder fits.
 I used a bit of tolerance to allow for a tight fit.
-I then found some of the ptfe tubes needed from aliexpress and the connecter too.
-I found some bearings and incorparated them in the design.

 <img width="405" height="434" alt="Screenshot 2026-03-05 at 6 17 41 PM" src="https://github.com/user-attachments/assets/305265f4-7a82-4351-a31a-787a1a354628" />